sudu87/human-cell-targeted-lipidomics-pipeline/README.md

 source("scripts/permanova_inhibitor_analysis.R")
 ```

-Detailed explanations of selected workflows are provided in the `docs/` directory.
+Detailed explanations of selected workflows are provided in the `documents and instructions/` directory.

 ## Outputs